pannet1/php-svelte/README.md

 This is a project where we use Fatfree framework for API server and Svelte for client side views.

 ## API standard
-GET /baseuri/classname

 get all items

-POST /baseuri/classname
+"GET /baseuri/classname"

 post new item
+"POST /baseuri/classname"

 GET /baseuri/classname/new
 get item form